shajiakhan/lab-docs/labs/openstack/launch-linux-instance.md

 ## Create a SSH Key Pair and download to save in your .ssh directory

-Use the following values/inputs [while following the instructions here](../../tasks/openstack/create-key-pair.md).
+If you don't already have a Key Pair setup, create a SSH Key Pair and download to save in your .ssh directory.
+Use the below values/inputs [while following the instructions on how to create a key pair in OpenStack Dashboard here](../../tasks/openstack/create-key-pair.md).

 1. Key Pair Name: `ssoid-key` (replace with your ssoid or username)

 ## Launch an Linux instance

 With all the steps above, you're now ready to launch an Linux instance.

-Use the following values/inputs [while following the instructions here](../../tasks/openstack/launch-ubuntu-instance.md).
+>Use the below values/inputs [while following the instructions on how to launch a linux instance in OpenStack Dashboard here](../../tasks/openstack/launch-ubuntu-instance.md).

 1. Instance name: `server1`
 2. Source Image: `Ubuntu-18-04` (no volumes)